FAQS

 Bonded abrasives will have a date stamped on the metal band in the center.
 It will have a year and a Vxx code, which will correspond with end of quarter with listed year.
 (For example, V01 is quarter one).
 Bonded abrasives can become brittle and break during use, potentially causing injury.
 Heat and humidity both play into this.
 Excessive heat will shorten shelf life.
 The best plan is to store at room temperature.

-ADVANCED CUTTING SYSTEMS
+ADVANCED CNC/PLASMA CUTTING SYSTEMS

 Whether you are purchasing a base or high-end CNC cutting machine/table, these are the factors that must be considered regardless of which manufacturer you decide on.